AccessCoursesOnline

 Qualification

-On successful completion of the course, you will receive a QAA recognised Access to Higher Education Diploma (Science) at level 3 QAA ref: 400/0884/8 awarded by the Open College Network West Midlands.
+On successful completion of the course, you will receive a QAA recognised Access to Higher Education Diploma (Science) at level 3 awarded by the Aim Qualifications and Assessment Group.

 Careers